bobbae/gcp/challenges/README.md

 * You can use any scripting or programming languages as needed.

-* Please submit your answer by submitting a URL to your own public github repository.
+* Please submit your answer as a URL to your own public github repository.

 * Your git repository should contain a `README` text file which provides information about the input needed, output produced, how to compile and run any relevant code, algorithms, design, and other related facts about your solutions.